CGray1234/CGray1234/README.md

 Making PC mods soon™

 I'll be making more mods in the future, so follow me to keep up with new mods!
-They won't be posted to BSMG for at least 2 months for reasons I would not like to specify (strict parents)

 <!--
 **CGray1234/CGray1234** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.